Metrization and Simulation of Controlled Hybrid Systems: Introduction

-The literature on numerical simulation of deterministic hybrid systems may be broadly partitioned into two groups: practical algorithm development focused on obtaining high--precision estimates of discrete event times, and theoretical proofs of convergence for simulations of certain classes of hybrid systems.
+The literature on numerical simulation of hybrid systems may be partitioned into two groups: practical algorithms focused on high--precision estimates of discrete event times, and theoretical proofs of convergence for simulations.
 Practical algorithms aim to place time--steps close to discrete event times using root--finding~\cite{Carver1978_,Shampine1991,GuckenheimerNerode1992}.
-Theoretical proofs of convergence have generally required restrictive assumptions.
-Esposito~\etal~\cite{EspositoKumar2001}, for instance, apply feedback linearization to asymptotically guarantee event detection for semi--algebraic guards, while Paoli and Schatzman~\cite{PaoliSchatzman2003ii} develop a provably--convergent simulation algorithm for second--order mechanical states undergoing impact specified by a unilateral constraint.
-The most general convergence results relax the requirement that discrete transition times be determined accurately~\cite{Tavernini1987,Tavernini2009,BurdenGonzalezVasudevan2011}, and consequently can accommodate arbitrary nonlinear transition surfaces, Lipschitz continuous vector fields, and continuous discrete transition maps.
-We extend this approach using our proposed metric topology to prove convergence of simulations to executions of controlled hybrid systems that satisfy an \emph{orbital stability} property described in Section~\ref{sec:simulation}.
-Our simulation algorithm may be applied to hybrid systems possessing control inputs and overlapping guards, representing a substantial contribution beyond our previous efforts~\cite{BurdenGonzalezVasudevan2011} and those of others~\cite{Tavernini1987, Tavernini2009}.
+Theoretical proofs of convergence have generally required restrictive assumptions: Esposito~\etal~\cite{EspositoKumar2001}, apply feedback linearization to asymptotically guarantee event detection for semi--algebraic guards, while Paoli and Schatzman~\cite{PaoliSchatzman2003ii} develop a provably--convergent algorithm for mechanical states undergoing impact.
+The most general convergence results relax the requirement that discrete transition times be determined accurately~\cite{Tavernini1987,Tavernini2009,SanfeliceTeel2010,BurdenGonzalezVasudevan2011}, and consequently can accommodate arbitrary nonlinear transition surfaces, Lipschitz continuous vector fields, and continuous discrete transition maps.
+We extend this approach using our state--space metric to prove convergence, at least at a linear rate, to executions that satisfy an \emph{orbital stability} property described in Section~\ref{sec:simulation}.
+Our algorithm is applicable to hybrid systems possessing control inputs and overlapping guards, representing a substantial contribution beyond our previous efforts~\cite{BurdenGonzalezVasudevan2011} and those of others~\cite{Tavernini1987, Tavernini2009, SanfeliceTeel2010}.